Tropical Forestry (International Commonwealth Scholarship) MSc by Distance Learning

 Applicants wishing to be considered for a scholarship must not apply to Bangor until they have received information that they have been shortlisted.
-Applicants who are nominated by Bangor University for the CSC scholarship will be required to apply to Bangor University by NO LATER THAN 17th June 2017 using the online application form.
-We will then submit our nominations (10 nominees plus 5 reserves) to the CSC who will make the final decisions.
-We expect the CSC to announce their final decisions by July 2017.
+Applicants who are shortlisted by Bangor University for the CSC scholarship will be contacted by email to arrange a telephone interview after 20th June 2018.
+Shortlisted applicants will also be required to apply to Bangor University directly using the Bangor University online application form.
+We will then submit our nominations (5 nominees plus 5 reserves) to the CSC who will make the final decisions.
+We expect the CSC to announce their final decisions by July 2018.

 Dr James Walmsley, Course Director

 Phone: +44(0)1248 382457